All Recipes/ Healthy Snacks/ Healthy Sweet Treats/ Kids Food/ Latest Posts/ Vegan

 Macadamia milk

 Another breakthrough today was that I made my first macadamia milk (which is impossible to buy because they all have some non-compliant ingredients, such as pea protein), by simply using my Ninja Blender to mix raw macadamia butter with water.
 But that’s not all.
-I also made my first batch of homemade raw macadamia butter with my new 7 cup Kitchen Aid food processor.
+I also made my first batch of homemade raw macadamia butter with my new 7-cup Kitchen Aid food processor.
 Finally!

 Other ingredients are shredded coconut, monk fruit sweetener, vanilla extract, Eden Organic Agar Agar Flakes, 1 Ounce“.
 Agar agar is a thickener that works as gelatin.
-But I think it is a healthier alternative, plus is super easy to use.

-For more pudding recipes you may like our Shirataki Noodles Chocolate Pudding with Almonds and Basil Seed Pudding with Cherries and Pistachios.
+For more pudding recipes, you may like our Shirataki Noodles Chocolate Pudding with Almonds and Basil Seed Pudding with Cherries and Pistachios.

 Miracle Rice Pudding With Macadamia Milk and Texas Peaches